Welcome to Java world!

 8 bytes

--1.8e08 to -4.9e-324 for negative values and 4.9e-324 to 1.8e+308 for positive values.
+-4.9e-324 for negative values and 4.9e-324 to 1.8e+308 for positive values.

 Char